Introduction of Polymorphism in C++

 • Polymorphism gives different meanings to the operators or methods.

-• Polymorphism plays an important role in allowing objects having different internal structures to share the same external interface i.e., a general class of operations may be accessed in the same manner even though specific actions associated with each operation may differ.
+• Polymorphism plays an important role in allowing objects with different internal structures to share the same external interface, i.e., a general class of operations may be accessed in the same manner even though specific actions associated with each operation may differ.

-• Condition to occur polymorphism, the following conditions must apply –
+• For polymorphism to occur, the following conditions must apply –

 • All different classes must be derived from a single base class.